Young Ukrainian cancer patients get medical help in Poland

 The evacuations began immediately after Russia attacked Ukraine on Feb.
 24, and is a joint effort of St. Jude, the Polish Society of Pediatric Oncology and Hematology, Poland’s Fundacja Herosi (Heroes Foundation), and Tabletochki, a Ukrainian charity that advocates for children with cancer.

-Dr. Marta Salek, another pediatric hematologist with St. Jude who is volunteering at the Polish clinic, said the center receives large numbers of patients and convoys that arrive from Lviv through humanitarian corridors.
+Dr. Marta Salek, another pediatric hematologist oncologist with St. Jude who is staffing the Polish clinic, said the center receives large numbers of patients and convoys that arrive from Lviv through humanitarian corridors.

 “At times we can have convoys with only 20-something patients but we can have up to 70 patients at a time and even more,” she said.

-Note: This story has been corrected to show that the spelling of the Lviv doctor’s last name is Kizyma, not Kizym.